 Wash with cold water.
 Cut off fern-like greenery at top (reserve it for garnish or last-minute flavor enhancer).
 Trim away the base, removing and discarding any discolored layers.

 To prep the bulb: Cut away the celery-like stalks away where they meet the bulb.
 To cut into crosswise strips, cut bulb in half lengthwise; place cut side down and cut in half lengthwise again (if there is a core in center, generally it is small and doesn’t need to be removed, but if it’s large, cut it out and remove it with a small paring knife).
 Cut into crosswise slices.
-Or for braising, cut fennel into halves or quarters.
+Or for braising, cut the bulb into halves or quarters.

 What about the celery-like stalks?
 Truth be told, they’re quite tough — definitely not for eating raw.
 You can chop them up and use in homemade vegetable broths; or steam them, then puree in a high-speed blender to add an unusual flavor to soup bases.